Ploppy3/ai-app/README.md

 npm run build
 ```

-This will create a `dist` folder with the production-ready assets.
-You can then deploy this folder to any static hosting service.
+This will create a `.next` folder with the production-ready assets.
+You can then deploy this to any hosting service that supports Next.js.

 ## Contributing